 The hammer-shaped head also gives these sharks larger nasal tracts, increasing the chance of finding a particle in the water by at least 10 times as against the ability of other ‘classical’ sharks.
 It is suggested that hammerheads are among the most highly evolved shark species.

-Hammerhead sharks are aggressive predators, eating fish, rays, cephalopods and crustaceans.
+Hammerhead sharks are aggressive predators, eating fish like sardines, herring, or mackerel.
+They also hunt for rays, cephalopods and crustaceans.

 Hammerhead sharks have rather small mouths and seem to do a lot of hunting at the bottom of the ocean.
 They are also known to form schools during the day, sometimes in groups of over 100.
 In the evening, like other sharks, they become solitary hunters.

-Reproduction in the hammerhead shark occurs once a year with each litter containing 20 to 40 pups.
+Reproduction in the hammerhead shark occurs once a year with each litter containing 20 to 40 pups – the average is around 26.
 Hammerhead sharks are quite aggressive in courtship.
 The male will bite the female until she submits, allowing mating to occur.
 Unlike many other shark species, the hammerhead shark has internal fertilization which creates a safe environment for the sperm to unite with the egg.

 The embryo develops within the female inside a placenta and is fed through an umbilical cord, similar to mammals.
 The gestation period is 10 to 12 months.
 Once the pups are born the parents do not stay with them and they are left to fend for themselves.